rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/11/14/secret-to-strong-ai.md

 ---
 author: Jeff Hawkins
-description: "Artificial Intelligence techniques such as “deep learning” and “convolutional neural networks” have made stunning advancements in image recognition, self-driving cars, and other difficult tasks.
-Numerous AI companies have appeared to catch the wave of excitement as funding and acquisitions have accelerated.
-Yet, leading AI researchers realize something is not right."
+description: "AI techniques, such as deep learning and convolutional neural networks, have made stunning advancements in image recognition, self-driving cars, and other difficult tasks.
+Yet, leading AI researchers realize something is not right.
+In this piece, Jeff Hawkins writes about the "missing ingredient" for strong AI."
 date: 2017/11/14
 hideImage: false
 image: ../images/brain-lightbulb.png
 org: Co-Founder
-tags: numenta hierarchical temporal memory htm blog
+keywords: "strong AI"
 title: "The Secret to Strong AI"
+header: "The Secret to Strong AI"
 type: post
 ---